Isotopical/isotopical/public/assets/collections/recipes/shrimp-street-tacos.md

 ## Vegetables and Shrimp

-1. Coat skillet with olive oil
+1. Coat skillet with 2 tbsp olive oil
 2. Set stove to medium-high heat
 3. Add vegetables to skillet
-4. Coat vegetables with dry ingredients
+4. Coat vegetables with remaining 2 tbsp of olive oil and then dry ingredients
 5. Mix often until vegetables are cooked through
 6. Add shrimp to skillet and cook with vegetables 4-5 minutes